KaiqueDamato/KDLoadingView/README.md

 ## License

-KDPulseButton is available under the MIT license.
+KDLoadingView is available under the MIT license.
 See the [License](https://github.com/KaiqueDamato/KDLoadingView/blob/master/LICENSE) file for more info.